arquivo/arquivo404/README.md

 ### Limiting the date range of the retrieved results

-Supose that your website only started in 2010, but the web archive has versions prior to that date because the same domain used to belong so some other entity.

-In cases like these it may be desirable to limit the results to a certain time range.
-The functions `setMinimumDate` and `setMaximumDate` allow for this functioinality:
+Suppose that the domain of your website belongs to you since 1 January 2010, and to other people before.

+Thus, you want to limit the retrieved results to the time range when website began belonging to you.
+The function `setMinimumDate` supports this.

 ```html
 <script type="text/javascript">